ashutoshmjain/gita/src/mathuraLanding.md

 >
 > When `Siva` came to see his wife, the humanoid wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer intelligence in him.
 Metaphorically, he planted an Elephant head on young `Ganesa`.
 >
-> Exaggerations of a narrative aside, `Mother Parvati` gave `Ganesa` a superior body while father `Siva` provisioned a bigger brain.
+> Exaggerations of a narrative aside, mother gave `Ganesa` a superior body (human) - father provisioned a bigger brain (elephant).

 </div>

 Superior intelligence, among other things, reflected in ability to write long text.
-No wonder both Thoth and `Ganesha` are known as deities of hieroglyphs - sacred carvings.
+No wonder both Thoth and `Ganesa` are known as deities of hieroglyphs - sacred carvings.
+Like large language models their choice of words reflects universal information base.

 ---